Road Corridor Planning Studies

-As part of the State Government's $10 million Transport Network Planning Studies Program, the Department is undertaking a series of Road Corridor Planning Studies along six of Adelaide's key road corridors – Payneham Road, Portrush Road, Unley Road, Cross Road, Brighton Road and Main North Road.
+A key feature of the Department's $10 million Transport Network Planning Studies Program, are the Road Corridor Planning Studies being undertaken along six of Adelaide's key road corridors – Payneham Road, Portrush Road, Unley Road, Cross Road, Brighton Road and Main North Road.

 A Road Corridor Planning Study looks at:

 - How people live, work, visit and travel along the road corridor;

 - Current challenges with how the road corridor functions; and

 - Potential opportunities to improve the road corridor for all users.

 Central to each study is the understanding that roads are not about just about the movement of people and goods, but are also places where people live, work, and visit.

 Consideration is given to the current and future needs of a road corridor based on anticipated changes to population and activity in and along the road corridor.
 A range of indicators are examined including road safety, travel times, public transport, walking and cycling, land use, heritage, environment and place experience.

 At this stage funding is for the planning studies only.
 The studies will inform the development of a ‘pipeline’ of integrated, evidenced-based potential projects should funding become available.